Divorce in Iowa (2026)

 When to Consult an Attorney

 Iowa’s equitable distribution framework and the detailed factors governing alimony and custody require careful analysis of each family’s circumstances.
+The mandatory 90-day waiting period, the one-year residency requirement, and Iowa’s purely no-fault approach all shape the strategic landscape.
 Whether your case is straightforward or involves complex financial issues, consider scheduling a free consultation with a family law attorney to understand your rights under Iowa law.

 Frequently Asked Questions

-What are the residency requirements to file for divorce in Iowa?
+What are the residency and waiting period requirements for an Iowa divorce?

 Is Iowa a community property or equitable distribution state?